FlailingFog/flailingfog.github.io/index.md

 *The last known working configuration for **Koikatsu / Koikatsu Party** as of writing this text is HF Patch v3.28, Koikatsu 5.1, Blender 4.2.0, KKBP Importer 7.0.0, KKBP Exporter v4.30, mmd_tools 4.2.2
 The last known working configuration for **Koikatsu Sunshine** as of writing this text is HF Patch for KKS v1.17, Koikatsu Sunshine 1.1.4, Blender 4.2.0, KKBP Importer 7.0.0, KKBP Exporter v4.21, mmd_tools 4.2.2*

-1. Install the <a style="font-weight:bold" href="https://github.com/ManlyMarco/KK-HF_Patch"> HF Patch for Koikatsu</a>, or the [HF Patch for Koikatsu Sunshine](https://github.com/ManlyMarco/KKS-HF_Patch).
+1. Install the <a style="font-weight:bold" href="https://github.com/ManlyMarco/KK-HF_Patch"> HF Patch for Koikatsu</a>, or the <a style="font-weight:bold" href="https://github.com/ManlyMarco/KKS-HF_Patch"> HF Patch for Koikatsu Sunshine</a>.
 **Pre-modded repacks will not work** unless you update your plugins with KKManager or install the HF patch
 1. Find your Koikatsu install directory and drag the KKBP exporter into the /bepinex/plugins/ folder
 1. Start Koikatsu and open the Character Maker